yuntongSH/Medical-Appointment-No-Shows/README.md

 ## 🔒 Privacy Protection Techniques

 ### 1. **K-Anonymity** (k ≥ 92)
-- Generalized age into 6 age groups (0-17, 18-29, 30-44, 45-59, 60-74, 75+)
+- Generalized age into 5 clinical strata (0-14, 15-24, 25-44, 45-64, 65+)
 - Mapped 81 neighbourhoods to 9 administrative regions (based on Wikipedia geographic data)
 - Ensures each quasi-identifier combination has at least 92 individuals

 ### 2. **L-Diversity** (l = 2)
 - Implemented via **value perturbation** (not suppression) - 100% data retention
-- Ensures diversity in sensitive attributes across all 6 protected columns
+- Ensures diversity in sensitive medical + socioeconomic attributes (Hipertension, Diabetes, Alcoholism, Handcap, Scholarship)
+- **Note**: No-show (target variable) is NOT treated as sensitive for L-diversity to preserve target distribution for modeling
 - 108/108 groups achieve l=2 diversity

-### 3. **T-Closeness** (t ≤ 0.2)
+### 3. **T-Closeness** (t ≤ 0.2) - Monitoring Only
 - Maintains distribution similarity between groups and global population
 - 108/108 groups comply with t-closeness threshold
-- No-show rate in each group stays within acceptable bounds of global rate
+- **Monitoring only for No-show**: We compute T-closeness on No-show rate to verify target distribution is preserved, but do NOT enforce it (target variable preserved for modeling)

 ### 4. **Differential Privacy** (ε ≈ 1.73 nats per attribute)
 - Randomized response applied to 5 sensitive binary attributes: